FUNDING APPLICATIONS AND DECISIONS

 The CRTC directed that there should be clear rules with respect to governance, accountability and funding decisions of the Fund.
 The CRTC specifically required that the Fund provide efficient and accessible service in English and French and make available in both official languages the documents necessary for potential funding applicants, including policies, funding criteria and annual reports.

 The Permanent Board of the Fund has recruited an independent CDO/Funding Officer who is responsible for the day-to-day operations of the Fund under the direction of the Board.
 The CEO/Funding Officer will receive and, together with the BAF Grant Committee, evaluate funding proposals against the funding criteria and make recommendations to the Board for the granting of funds.
 Subsequent to the awarding of funds, the CEO/Funding Officer will provide oversight over funded proposals to ensure milestones are met and quality results achieved.

-The Broadcasting Accessibility Fund (the Fund) will be issuing its sixth Call for Letters of Intent in February 2020.
+The Broadcasting Accessibility Fund (the Fund) will be issuing its seventh Call for Letters of Intent in February 2021.
 Details on what to include in a Letter of Intent, and the kinds of initiatives we’re looking for, can be found at Call for Letters and How to Apply.
 We also encourage any potential applicants to review our Mandate to ensure your idea is in line with the Fund’s objectives.